Building Nextflow Applets

 }

-Creating a nextflow_schema.json file
+#### Creating a nextflow\_schema.json file

 Once you have written your script and know your parameters, you can make the schema quite quickly using the [nfcore pipeline schema builder website](https://nf-co.re/pipeline_schema_builder). *Note: do not put sensitive information into this builder as information in it is stored by nfcore for 2 weeks.*

-tools on your computer to create it.
-You may need to manually add in format
+There is also the option of using [nfcore tools](https://nf-co.re/tools#build-a-pipeline-schema) `nfcore schema` tools on your computer to create it.
+You may need to manually add in `format` of either `file-path` and `directory-path` to some parameters if it doesn't do it for you.

 Here we will explain how to use the [nfcore pipeline schema builder website](https://nf-co.re/pipeline_schema_builder)